sayan126/ProgrammingAssignment2/CodeBook.md

 The cachematrix.R file accepts a matrix as input.
 It then computes and returns the inverse of this input matrix.
 The code in this script file assumes that the input matrix is invertible.

 The cached memory feature is used here, to avoid calculating data that may have been already calculated previous.
-Also, the 'solve()' function in R is used here, to invert the input matrix.
+Also, the ``solve()`` function in R is used here, to invert the input matrix.

 There are two functions in this file: 'makeCacheMatrix()' and 'cacheSolve()'.